 Here in the US, though, spinners are popular. much more so than either spoons or minnow lures.
 Basically, people here want to fish spinners, particularly when fishing for trout in streams.
 What finally convinced me to import some JDM spinners was an email from an angler I respect, one who is very knowledgeable about JDM fishing gear, who told me of a couple Japanese spinners that do not cause line twist.
 It turns out they come with single hooks, so I decided to give them a try.
 I am now a believer.

 The spinners I've chosen to carry have a different design philosophy than the spinners that are readily available in the US.
 All of them come with a built-in swivel to reduce line twist.
 All of them attach the hook with a split ring, so it is easy to change or replace hooks.
-All of them come with a single hook (one comes with a barbless hook and two come with a micro barb hook).
+Most come with a single hook.
 The Smith Niakis and AR-S have treble hook models and single hook models.
 I chose the single hook models.
 The Daiwa Silver Creek spinners come with a treble hook, but I will include a single hook with each spinner so you can replace the treble if you wish.

 They are more expensive than the spinners you can buy in a big box store, but they're better spinners.